 Vision

-Provide expertise in all matters related to the State and National Environmental Policy Act(SEPA & NEPA)
+Provide expertise in all matters related to the National Environmental Policy Act (NEPA) and North Carolina State Environmental Policy Act (NC SEPA).

 Mission

-Provide support project managers (all modes) and resource agencies to ensure compliance with all applicable federal and state environmental laws, and to increase accountability and environmental sensitivity that enhance the economy and vitality of North Carolina.
+Provide timely and efficient support to NCDOT Units (all modes) to ensure compliance with all applicable federal and state environmental laws, facilitate integrated project delivery, and increase accountability and environmental sensitivity that enhance the economy and vitality of North Carolina.

 Roles and Responsibilities